 Frequently Asked Questions

-+ How did the Fund decide on recipients of the ‘We See You’ grants?
++ How does the Fund determine recipients of the “We See You” grants?

 • Embody why we launched the Fund in the first place: Black liberation;